infinilabs/crawler/README.md

 ## Building Gopa ##
-Run `make build` to build the project
+linux: Run `make build` to build the Gopa
+windows: Run `build` to build the Gopa

 ## Running Gopa ##